harplife/zettelkasten/math/precalculus/Chapter 1/2_Exponents_and_Radicals.md

 ## Rationalizing the Denominator

 <mark class="hltr-trippy">Rationalizing the Denominator</mark> is the process of rewriting a fraction so that its denominator contains no radicals.
-When a fraction does not contain radicals in its denominator, it is said to be in its <mark class="hltr-trippy">Standard Form</mark>.

 For example, $\frac{5}{\sqrt{ 3 }}$ should be converted to its standard form by following this process :

 $$
 \frac{5}{\sqrt{ 3 }} \cdot \frac{\sqrt{ 3 }}{\sqrt{ 3 }} = \frac{5\sqrt{ 3 }}{3}
 $$

+### Standard Form

+<mark class="hltr-trippy">Standard Form</mark> means

 ### Higher Roots